 By Erin Voegele

-A full copy of the letter is available on the Growth Energy website.
+The public comment period is open through July 24.
+A full copy of the notice is available on the Federal Register website.